stephenmacnaughtan/domain-mashup/README.md

 Something I just threw together and wanted to share, as it's a handy tool that replaced me going between Excel sheets and domain lookup sites!

 # Installation
-Simple.
-Load `js/domainmashup.js`, and make sure `php/lookup.php` is inlcuded in your project.
+Simple: Point to the `js/domainmashup.js` file, and make sure `php/lookup.php` is inlcuded in your project.

 #APIs
 You'll need to create a free account with [freedomainapi.com](http://freedomainapi.com/), and update `$apiKey` in `lookup.php`.